Skip to main content

 We will now place a surface receiver in the model to get a visual interpretation of the distribution of parameters within a room.
 To do that select the ’Surface receivers’ tab and click on the “+” icon.

-Editor - Adding a surface receiver
+Editor - Create surface receiver from layer

 Editor - Surface receiver added